bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 Realms in Bondy can be statically defined (via configuration) or dinamically defined (via API).
 Learn more about realms in the [Realm API Reference documentation](/reference/wamp_api/realm).
 :::

+### Establishing a Session

+The typical data exchange workflow is:

+- Clients connect to the *Router* using a transport, serialisation format, authentication method of choice and WAMP roles that it will play, establishing a session onto a Realm.
+- The *Router* authenticates the clients and grants them permissions for the current Session.
+- Clients send messages (addressed to known procedure or topics) to the Router which routes them to the target clients.

 ## Publish-Subscribe